 Throw the sliced onions into a mixing bowl and add the rest of the ingredients.

-Add two to three chopped green chilies, ½ tsp minced ginger or asafoetida, ¼ tsp chili powder, a sprig of chopped curry leaves and a pinch of salt and turmeric.
+Add two to three chopped green chilies, ½ tsp minced ginger and asafoetida, ¼ tsp chili powder, a sprig of chopped curry leaves and a pinch of salt and turmeric.
 You can optionally add 2-3 tbsp of chopped coriander leaves as well.
-Omit the asafoetida for a gluten-free recipe.
+Omit the asafoetida or use this brand for a gluten-free recipe.